don/cordova-plugin-ble-central/README.md

 - __service_uuid__: UUID of the BLE service
 - __characteristic_uuid__: UUID of the BLE characteristic
 - __success__: Success callback function that is invoked when the notification is removed. [optional]
 - __failure__: Error callback function, invoked when error occurs. [optional]

-## indicate

-Register for an indication when the value of a characteristic changes.

-    ble.indicate(device_id, service_uuid, characteristic_uuid, success, failure) {;

-### Description

-Function `indicate` registers a callback that is called when the value of the characteristic changes.
-Indicate is similar to notify, except indicate sends a confirmation back to the peripheral when the value is read.

-Raw data is passed from native code to the success callback as an [ArrayBuffer](#typed-arrays).

-### Parameters

-- __device_id__: UUID or MAC address of the peripheral
-- __service_uuid__: UUID of the BLE service
-- __characteristic_uuid__: UUID of the BLE characteristic
-- __success__: Success callback function that is invoked when the connection is successful. [optional]
-- __failure__: Error callback function, invoked when error occurs. [optional]

 ## isConnected